nadia-paz/apd311/README.md

 7. If everything runs OK, we can login into Airflow Web.
 In the browser go to `http://localhost:8080`, enter the *login*: `airflow`, and *password*: `airflow`.
 On the home page you will see 3 DAGs (Directed Acyclic Graphs), that organize tasks together.
 Activate all DAGs by clicking on toggle button next to them.

 ### DAGs and Tasks
 All DAGs are scheduled to run.
-You can manually trigger them as well in the order:
+Alternatively, you can manually trigger them in the order:
 * `upload_spark_file` >> `pipeline` >> `create_tables`

 #### `upload_spark_file`